oiezz/Decred-Canon/README.md

 # decred-canon
-A collection of readings and resources to help people familiarize themselves with the Decred Project.
-To start, we will segment the list into Getting Started, History, Hybridized PoW/PoS Consensus, Decred Governance, Politeia, Protocol Funding, Stakepools, Block Explorers, Network Data Sources, Discussion Forums, Wallets, Exchanges, Stakeholders to Follow, Newsletters.
-We plan to add more sections and content as they become necessary.
+A collection of readings and resources to help people understand and build upon Decred.
+Sections are as follows: Getting Started, History, Hybridized PoW/PoS Consensus, Decred Governance, Politeia, Protocol Funding, Stakepools, Block Explorers, Network Data Sources, Discussion Forums, Wallets, Exchanges, Stakeholders to Follow, and Newsletters.
+We plan to add sections and content as they become necessary.
 Community members are welcome to submit pull requests for new additions.

 ## Introduction

-Decred is a cryptocurrency that uses hybrid Proof of Work/Proof of Stake to enable decentralization and stakeholder governance.
-In Decred, both the work of miners and stakeholders is required to apend blocks to its ledger, creating a more fair checks and balances system between users, miners, and developers.
-Stakeholders are also able to vote on consensus rule changes and off-chain governance initiatives created as proposals on Politeia.

-Decred is positioning itself to be a hypersecure, adaptable, and self-sustaining store of value.
-Its hybrid consensus model requires far more work to rewrite the chain, its open governance process consistently produces innovation, and its treasury will be managed entirely by its stakeholders.
-Decred is iterating on how to both program digital value and how to coordinate open source systems.
+Decred is a hypersecure, adaptable, and self-sustaining cryptocurrency.
+Its hybrid Proof-of-Work/Proof-of-Stake consensus model is costlier to attack than Proof-of-Work alone; its open governance process encourages and streamlines permissionless, bottom-up innovation; its continually-minted treasury is managed by holders of its native asset (DCR) and already in excess of 500,000 DCR.
+Decred is iterating on technological, social, and political fronts.

 ## Getting Started

-**Decred Investment Thesis** — by Placeholder Ventures https://www.placeholder.vc/blog/2018/5/12/decred-investment-thesis
+**Decred Investment Thesis** — by Chris Burniske & Joel Monegro, Placeholder https://www.placeholder.vc/blog/2018/5/12/decred-investment-thesis

-**Decred Network Analysis** — by Alex Evans, Placeholder Ventures https://static1.squarespace.com/static/5a479ee3b7411c6102f75729/t/5beb31eb6d2a73d37e82093b/1542140423818/Decred+Analysis+-+Alex+Evans.pdf
+**Decred Network Analysis** — by Alex Evans, Placeholder https://static1.squarespace.com/static/5a479ee3b7411c6102f75729/t/5beb31eb6d2a73d37e82093b/1542140423818/Decred+Analysis+-+Alex+Evans.pdf

-**A beginner's guide to Decred** — by Linda Xie https://medium.com/@linda.xie/a-beginners-guide-to-decred-2fc61670d67c
+**A beginner's guide to Decred** — by Linda Xie, Scalar Capital https://medium.com/@linda.xie/a-beginners-guide-to-decred-2fc61670d67c

 **Overview, Decred Documentation**